 In addition to providing hands-on training to those working in the nonprofit sector, the Certificate is also valuable for students seeking government positions that involve oversight of, or partner with nonprofit organizations.
 As government at all levels increasingly relies on nonprofits to implement programs, successful public managers need to develop a deeper understanding of the methods, practices, limitations and opportunities facing the nonprofit sector.
 Indeed, with the blurring of boundaries, public service professionals today are likely to find their careers involve movement between the two sectors.

 General types of positions for which graduates of the Certificate program will be prepared include managers and professional staff in nonprofit organizations and government positions that involve extensive interface with the nonprofit sector.

-Information accurate as of August 2013.
+Information accurate as of Fall 2014.
 Requirements and policies subject to change.
 For up-to-date information, contact Louis DaRos at email@example.com.

 The Certificate is comprised of two required courses and two elective courses for a total of four courses (12 semester hours) as specified below.
 A grade of B or better in each course is required.